 Near-infrared spectroscopy (NIRS) has gained recognition in monitoring various organs, including the central nervous system.
 Research on NIRS has demonstrated the possibility of using it for quantifying cerebral blood flow and cerebral blood volume, making NIRS technology more appealing for real-time monitoring, in particular in the acute care setting.
 The most common applications of NIRS for cerebral monitoring include subarachnoid haemorrhage, TBI, carotid endarterectomy, cardiac surgery, as well as liver transplantation.
-ICM+ allows the continuous monitoring of NIRS parameters in the context of multimodal brain monitoring in several clinical conditions.
+ICM+ allows the continuous monitoring of NIRS parameters in the context of multimodal brain monitoring.

 Cerebral autoregulation